Sensei Sheena Amin

 In safe hands

 Sheena and her teaching staff are DBS checked, First Aid trained and safe guarding trained.
-Sheena also has Coaching Children certificates and Covid safe martial arts instructors certification.
-Sheena is also a registered social worker, although is now a full time karate teacher, and has practised for thirty years in children and families teams, disabilities and in Fostering and Adoption departments.
+Sheena also has Coaching Children certificates, Covid safe martial arts instructors certification and also ‘Prevent’ training.
+Sheena has also been a social worker for many years, although is now a full time karate teacher, and has practiced for thirty years in children and families teams, disabilities and in Fostering and Adoption departments.

-Kaishi Karate School has been established in Edgware and associated areas for nine years.
+Kaishi Karate School has been established in Edgware and associated areas for eleven years.
 Formerly Sensei Sheena taught under the name of White Crane Karate School.
-However, having completed her training to attain third dan black belt level, Sensei Sheena’s ‘apprenticeship’ under Shihan Steve Duffy 7th Dan has ended, and she now has a school of her own naming.
+However, having completed her training to attain third dan black belt level, now has a school of her own naming.

 Kaishi has different meanings dependent upon the kanji lettering used.
 Two of these meanings are how Sensei Sheena thinks of her school.
 Firstly, kaishi means beginning or start.
 Secondly it also means ‘thinking of others by way of using our heart’.
 Sensei Sheena’s aim is to enable all students to benefit from learning karate in a well-rounded way; physically and emotionally.